unforswearing/applescript/README.md

 A few scripts that use the Location Helper application

 ∫∫ **Application Services**
-watch applications, quit applications on a timer, launch or quit applications via dialog box
+launch, watch, and quit applications via several scripts

 ∫∫ **File and Folder Actions**
 Several scripts I deploy as services.